-Posses sion, Use, or Influe ence Distribution Substance 1st Violation 2nd Violation 3rd or Subsequent Violation 1st Violation 2nd Violation 3rd or Subsequent Violation Illegal Substances Alcoholic beverages, psychotoxic chemicals, narcotics, and/or any amount of prescription medication without a prescription.
+Possession, Use, or Influence Distribution Substance 1st Violation 2nd Violation 3rd or Subsequent Violation 1st Violation 2nd Violation 3rd or Subsequent Violation Illegal Substances Alcoholic beverages, psychotoxic chemicals, narcotics, and/or any amount of prescription medication without a prescription.
 Suspended until Online 1st Offenders Course is completed (no less than one (1) school day) or the student has missed five (5) school days.
 10-day (home- based) alternative education program AND enrolled in S.A.F.E. course and assessment.
 Suspended to a District Safe Schools Hearing.
 10-day home based alternative education program AND enrolled in S.A.F.E. course AND assessment.
-Suspended to a District Safe e Schools Hearing.
+Suspended to a District Safe Schools Hearing.
 Counterfeit Any substance that is falsely represented to be any illegal or illegally manufactured controlled substance.
 Suspended to Parent Conference.
-Suspended unt Offenders Course (no less than one or the student ha (5) schoo e is completed (1) school day) as missed five Suspended to Parent Conference AND referred to Online 1st Offenders Course.
 Suspended until Online 1st Offenders Course is completed (no less than one (1) school day) or the student has missed five (5) school days.
+Suspended to Parent Conference AND referred to Online 1st Offenders Course.
+Suspended until Online 1st Offenders Course is completed (no less than one (1) school day) or the student has missed five (5) school days.
 10-day home- based alternative education program AND enrolled in S.A.F.E. course AND assessment.
 Medication More than a 12- hour dose of prescription medication (w/prescription) or over -the-counter medication.
 Prescription medication w/o a prescription falls under illegal substances above.
-Suspended to Parent Conference.
+Suspended to Parent Conference. interventions including (but not Suspended to Parent Conference.
 Suspended to Parent Conference ANS additional interventions including (but not limited to) those listed under illegal substances.
-Suspended to Parent Conference.
-Suspended to Parent Confere interventions including (but n listed under illegal si ot limited to) those Tobacco/Nicotine Tobacco, cigarettes or oral device paraphernalia or product.
-Tobacco, cigarettes or oral device paraphernalia Substance/item is confiscated AND possible suspension AND/OR attend tobacco cessation course whether online or in-person.
+Tobacco/Nicotine Tobacco, cigarettes or oral device paraphernalia or product.
+Substance/item is confiscated AND possible suspension AND/OR attend tobacco cessation course whether online or in-person.

 - 1. Due process procedures outlined in Policy AS67 Student Discipline and School Expulsions will be followed in the administration of this policy. - 2.
 All illegal activity covered by this policy will be reported to an appropriate law enforcement agency except as define din Utah Code §53G-8-211.
 Jordan School District will enforce the disciplinary consequences outlined in this policy independent of any criminal charge or court action. - 3.
 Violations covered by this policy while off-campus but during regular school hours shall be subject to the provisions of this policy. - 4.
 During the time a student is on a school or home-based alternative education program, the student may not be a spectator or participant in any school-sponsored activity, including graduation exercises. - 5.
 If the designated days of school, home-based, or virtual alternative education cannot be completed by the end of the regular school year, the school, home-based, or virtual alternative education program shall be completed prior to attending a District school the following school year. - 6.
 Students violating this policy, may be suspended, placed on probation, leave, or removed from participation in leadership positions, candidacy for leadership positions, school organizations, academic teams and/or athletic teams. - 7.
 Records will be maintained on all illegal substance violation by Student Support Services.
 A student with more than one violation in any thirty-six (36) month period will be considered a repeat offender even if the earlier violation(s) occurred in a prior school year, grade, level, or a different Jordan District school. - 8.
-Students found in possession of drug paraphernalia as defined in Utah Code §58-37a-3 will be subject to the possession and Use of Illegal Substances section of this policy.
+Students found in possession of drug paraphernalia as defined in Utah Code §58-37a-3 will be subject to the Illegal Substance violations and sections of this policy.